 If you are inclined to pray...

-• Join me in thanking God for this wonderful life He has given me.
+• Join me again in thanking God for this wonderful life He gave me.